kubernetes/kubeadm/docs/design/design_v1.10.md

 - Leader election is enabled for both the controller-manager and the scheduler.
 - Controller-manager and the scheduler will reference kubeconfig files with their respective, unique identities.
 - All static Pods get any extra flags specified by the user.
-- All static Pods get any extra extra Volumes specified by the user (Host path).
+- All static Pods get any extra Volumes specified by the user (Host path).

 Please note that: